“But only the high priest entered the inner room, and that only once a year, and never without blood.” Hebrews 9:7

 You will enter the Holy of Holies four times.
 The first time inside, you offer the prayers of the priests as the incense continues to burn.
 After you finish, you leave the Holy of Holies for a short time, but you continue praying.

 The second time inside, you sprinkle the sacrificial blood of the bull on the Mercy Seat to atone for both your sins and that of your household.
 If you were the High Priest in Solomon’s Temple (the first temple), you would have burned incense on the Mercy Seat.
-But because the Ark of the Covenant has been destroyed, you now sprinkle the sacrificial blood and burn the incense on the Brazen Altar.
+But because the Ark of the Covenant has been destroyed, you now sprinkle the sacrificial blood on it and burn the incense on the Brazen Altar.

 “And he shall take some of the blood of the bull and some of the blood of the goat and put it on the horns of the altar all around.
 Then he shall sprinkle some of the blood on it with his finger seven times, cleanse it, and consecrate it from the uncleanness of the children of Israel.”
 Leviticus 16:18-19